mjbarnes/git-tutorial/Readme.md

     \#
     nothing to commit (create/copy files and use "git add" to track)
     </pre>
-    * We have now created a new local git repository for the `IntroductionToGit` project
+    e.
+We have now created a new local Git repository for the `IntroductionToGit` project and we have checked the repository status.

+    Some items to note.
+When working inside a Git repository the current branch is visable at all times.
+For example as seen above we are working in the C:\git\IntroductionToGit directory.
+But after the directory path we see [master] `C:\git\IntroductionToGit [master]>`.
+This states that we are working on the master branch.
+We will go into branching later on in this workshop.

-* Adding files
+2. Adding files to your local repository
+    a.
+Before we can add a file to our repository we first need to create a few files to add.
+We can quickly create files by using the `touch` command.
-    * Create three .md files within your repository
+    b.
+Create three .md files within your repository
         * `$ touch add.md`
         * `$ touch status.md`
         * `$ touch init.md`